Byron-Farrell/auth-microservice/README.md

 ## Description
 A nodeJs microservice that provides token based authentication and user management

+For more information about the API endpoints please click [here](src/docs/API.md)
 ## Setup

 Create a .env from our template and make the necessary changes